Formroom harnessed the iconic Anglo-Turkish relationship with a Victorian-Moorish interior for London barber Jack the Clipper.

-FormRoom harnessed the iconic Anglo-Turkish relationship with a Victorian-Moorish interior.
-We designed and produced eclectic lighting features that seemingly emerge straight from the antique brass piping.
+Formroom harnessed the iconic Anglo-Turkish relationship with a Victorian-Moorish interior and designed and produced eclectic lighting features that seemingly emerge straight from the antique brass piping.

-Rustic fixtures are cast over windows, walls and ceiling, emulating design of the Victorian era.
+Rustic fixtures are cast over windows, walls and ceilings, emulating the design of the Victorian era.
 Cabinets and shelving are carved from antique shoe lasts for a further nod to the site’s history.

-The venue is dressed with exclusively commissioned artwork, portraits, murals, and selected prop elements; all designed and built by our in-house team.
-FormRoom also created a dedicated area within the space, titled ‘Jack’s Hall of Fame’, adding a layer of theatre to the customer experience.
+The venue is dressed with exclusively commissioned artwork, portraits, murals, and selected prop elements, all designed and built by our in-house team.
+We also created a dedicated area within the space, titled ‘Jack’s Hall of Fame’, adding a layer of theatre to the customer experience.